Istanbul Cemeteries

 As well as individual tomb complexes there are large Istanbul cemeteries like Karaacaahmet in Uksudar (where you can see the fabulous Şakırın Camii) and the large multifaith cemeteries surrounding the Balıklı Meryem Ana Rum Ortodoks Manastırı (you’ll find more details about the monastery and how to get there in my guidebook Istanbul 50 Unsung Places) in Zeytinburnu.
 Then there are numerous smaller ones all over the city, where you’ll find some exceptional individuals buried in unassuming out of the way places.

 A short seven minute walk from Fıstıkağaç metro stop brings you to the Sultanepe Mezarlığı next to Özbekler Tekkesi, a Mevlevi Sufi lodge.
-Right next to the pavement there’s a plain white marble stone etched in Turkish.
+It’s one of many small Istanbul cemeteries but right next to the pavement you’ll see a plain white marble stone etched in Turkish.
 It commemorates the life and history of Sudenli Zenci+ Musa Bey, a Sudanese man born a free man in Crete in 1880 who lived a short but extraordinary life.
 After his dad died Musa Bey moved to Cairo with his grandfather where he learned Turkish, then fought the Italians in Tunisia and Libya in 1911 alongside his granddad, became a member of the Ottoman intelligence service, was a volunteer soldier in the Ottoman army during the Balkan Wars and WWI, and the body guard and personal orderly of famous Ottoman intelligence officer Kuşçubaşı Eşref(1883–1964).

 Musa played his part during the Turkish War of Independence basically as a secret agent.
 By day he was a hamal, a porter, but at night he helped the underground organisations smuggling arms and ammunition from Istanbul into Anatolia.